 Moredun Research Institute (MRI): The MRI is an independent research organisation established with the aim of improving the health and welfare of livestock in Scotland.
 We have a long-standing memorandum of understanding with MRI, with many close collaborations and three joint appointments (Professor Julie Fitzpatrick, Professor David Smith, Professor Ruth Zadoks).
-The senior member of University of Glasgow staff has seat on the board of MRI, Professors Eileen Devaney
+Two senior members of University of Glasgow staff have seats on the board of MRI, Professors Eileen Devaney and Richard Elliott.

 Pirbright Institute: A BBSRC-funded institute with a focus on viral livestock diseases, and is the world reference laboratory for foot-and-mounth disease (FMD).
 We have a long and productive history of collaboration, particularly in FMD virus blue-tongue virus, which has been supported by several jointly held grants from the BBSRC, DEFRA and Wellcome Trust.
 Pirbright and the University of Glasgow share several PhD students (5 currently, and 2 graduated since 2008), a Visiting Research Fellow to Pirbright (Dr Richard Reeve) and Postdoctoral Research Associates.
 The collaborations on FMD virus include the first application of high throughput sequencing to FMDV, the description of within-host viral diversity, molecular epidemiology of transmission, and the reconstruction of transmission trees from genetic and epidemiological data.